-- To attain real world experience in trade commerce and industry - To promote earn while learn culture among post graduate students campus and select the student for internship in organisations.
+- > To attain real world experience in trade commerce and industry - > To promote earn while learn culture among post graduate students

+College shall take initiative to build up collaboration with small and big organisations invite them to the campus and select the student for internship in organisations.
 Internship can be done on full time basis or part-time basis without affecting regular teaching and learning process in the college.
 The student can do it during vacation or on holidays.